mpdf/mpdf.github.io/headers-footers/method-1.md

 # Table of Contents

-<p>Using <span class="smallblock">RUNTIME</span> headers/footers with a Table of Contents gets so clumsy, it is recommended that you consider one of the <span class="smallblock">NAMED</span> methods.
-Here for the record is how you would do it:</p>
+Using <span class="smallblock">RUNTIME</span> headers/footers with a Table of Contents gets so clumsy, it is recommended that you consider one of the <span class="smallblock">NAMED</span> methods.
+Here for the record is how you would do it:

 {% highlight php %}
 <?php